Journeys Best Practices and FAQ

 When you do this, the key used for syncing to destinations will be different from the copied Journey.
 Make sure you change the reference key used in the downstream destinations accordingly.

+When you include historical data in a Journey’s entry condition, Unify identifies users who previously satisfied the entry condition and adds them to entry.
 For example, to evaluate if a user has ever used a discount code mid-Journey, create and configure a Computed Trait to select for

 discount_used = true to use in your Journey.